nrwl/nx/docs/nx-cloud/reference/nx-cloud-cli.md

 npx nx-cloud login https://nx-cloud.my-domain.app
 ```

+## npx nx-cloud logout

+To revoke a personal access token from your local environment, run `npx nx-cloud logout`.
+This will remove the personal access token from the locally initialized configuration file and also invalidate the token from the Nx Cloud application.
+You will be prompted to remove a single token or all tokens from your local environment.

 ## npx nx-cloud configure

 To provision more than one personal access token for multiple contexts (e.g. home and work machines) you can use the personal access tokens page under your Nx Cloud profile.
 To save a personal access token to your local `nxcloud.ini` file without needing to edit the file yourself call `nx-cloud configure` like this: